Blog/ROI & Buying Guide

 2. Ask who owns uptime when the robot is down and what the response SLA is.

-3. Ask whether preventive maintenance is included or billed separately.
+3. Ask whether annual preventive maintenance is included and what consumables remain separate.

 4. Ask whether software, fleet reporting, and remote diagnostics are included for the full term.

-5. Compare total 36-month cost, not just the lowest first-month number.
+5. Compare total 24-month cost, not just the lowest first-month number.

 For Upper Midwest operators, local service coverage matters as much as the financing structure.
 Sproutmation supports deployments across Minnesota, Wisconsin, and Iowa with local technicians, which is one reason our customers often choose RaaS over hardware-only leasing.
 They want one accountable partner, not a low monthly payment plus a service headache.